 By early evening the reserve brigade moved up and the situation between the 12th Division and 47th Division was stabilised.
 The Cambridgeshires remained in their positions along the Meaulte road for all of the following day.
 Finally in the early hours of August 24th they were relieved and moved back for a break.
 This pause gave the Battalion a chance to confirm casualties, rest and resupply.
 Casualties from the attack, while heavy, were not as catastrophic as first feared.
 The capture and subsequent defence of the captured ground cost the Battalion 40 officers and men killed and over 100 wounded.

-Among the fallen was one of the most legendary figures in the Cambridgeshires; CSM Harry Betts, the gallant warrant officer from March who had been recommended for the Victoria Cross for his actions earlier in the month, had not been seen since early in the advance and was now confirmed among the dead.
+Among the fallen was one of the most legendary figures in the Cambridgeshires; CSM Harry Betts, the gallant warrant officer from March who had been awarded the MC for his gallantry earlier in the month, had not been seen since early in the advance and was now confirmed among the dead.
 In keeping with his gallant actions at Morlancourt and on numerous earlier occasions, Betts had spotted a German machine gun and set off alone to flank it and silence it.
 He was killed by enemy fire moments later.
 Captain Warren, when later writing about the attack remembered:

 That evening some of the supporting battalion on our left, West Surrey I believe, came and told me that they had just buried one of our Sergeant Majors “one with the Military Cross ribbon”.
 I knew in a moment that it was Betts who had been unlucky and I knew the battalion had lost one whom it would be hard, if not impossible, to replace.

 Clayton, when writing the regimental history, noted: